cngo-github/translation-server/README.md

 Notes
 =====
-- All translation jobs are run their own goroutine that is created for that job.
+- All translation jobs are run on their own goroutine that is created for that job.
 There is not cap on this on how many goroutines to make in this program.
 Be mindful of the number of requests to send to this program and the load it will have on your machine.

 Compiling Instructions
 ======================